sanjosh/smallprogs/basic/README.md

 ## reverse the problem

-1. next greater element : instead of putting "next element" in stack , keep stack of "previous" whose "nge" this element is)
+1. next greater element : instead of putting "next element" in stack , keep stack of "previous" whose "nge" this element is
-2. min jump : instead of marking next jump, find if previous can jump to current
+2. min jump : instead of marking till what point to jump, find if previous slot can jump to current

 # ladder of solutions